 July 20, 1992

-A table-pounder about proposed cuts in the budgets of Illinois' three scientific surveys.
+A table-pounder about proposed cuts in the budgets of Illinois's three scientific surveys.
 I did work for the parent agency of the surveys and for the foundation established a few years earlier to support their work.
-(See here and articles on the Nature & the Environment page published by the Nature of Illinois.)
+(See here and articles published by the Nature of Illinois on the Nature & the Environment page.)
 This might be taken as a biasing factor in my support.
 It would be more accurate to conclude that my admiration for the work done by the parent agency of the surveys and by the foundation established a few years earlier to support their work biased me in favor of working with them.

-In his initial proposal to the General Assembly, Gov. James "Jim" Edgar cut the overall budget of the Department of Energy and Natural Resources, by some 22 percent over FY92 levels.
-Among the agencies affected are Illinois' three scientific surveys that have been studying the state's water, geology, and natural history for more than a century, and the much newer Hazardous Waste Research and Information Center.
+In his initial proposal to the General Assembly, Gov. James "Jim" Edgar cut the overall budget of the Department of Energy and Natural Resources by some 22 percent over FY92 levels.
+Among the agencies affected are Illinois's three scientific surveys that have been studying the state's water, geology, and natural history for more than a century, and the much newer Hazardous Waste Research and Information Center.

 Alas, agencies that employ people who study raccoons will suffer the indifference, if not the derision, of what the world at large foolishly praises as practical men.
 The situation at the Natural History Survey is typical.
-Inflation-adjusted revenues have not risen for a decade, in spite of continuing demands for information regarding crop pests or the control of zebra mussels that infest power plants and water treatment facilities or any issue where the natural sciences intersect with that least natural of science, economics.
+Inflation-adjusted revenues have not risen for a decade, in spite of continuing demands for information about crop pests or the control of zebra mussels that infest power plants and water treatment facilities, indeed about any issue where the natural sciences intersect with that least natural of science, economics.

 While their strength has been applied science, there is much basic work that the surveys are uniquely equipped to do.
 The NHS has been studying flora and fauna since 1858 and still do not have a comprehensive view of how many species are native to Illinois.
 (This is mainly because so little is known about such lower orders as bacteria, nematodes, and protozoa.)